 - Do I need to major in Chinese to participate in a Chinese Flagship program?

 - Does each domestic program include a study abroad component?

 - Is the Chinese Flagship program right for me?

-The Chinese Flagship program has a duration of four-to-five years of intensive study of Chinese, which includes one year in Nanjing, China.
+The Chinese Flagship program has a duration of four-to-five years of intensive study of Chinese, which includes one year in Nanjing, China or Taipei, Taiwan.
 However, your entering level will depend on your Chinese proficiency test results and you may be able to complete the Flagship program in a shorter period of time.
 Your entering level will be determined by the Flagship director at your university based on your initial Chinese proficiency test.

 You can self-test your Chinese proficiency using the following links: